cajogos/minesweeper/README.md

 ## Playable demo

-- Demo will be coming soon to my personal website:
+- Demo can be played on my personal website:
   - https://carlos.fyi/minesweeper

 ## How to play